EcuadorExplorer.com HOME

 Money Transfers

-Most of Ecuador's urban areas have international money transfer offices where you can pick up money sent from abroad.
+Most of Ecuador’s urban areas and larger towns have international money transfer offices where you can pick up money sent from abroad.
 Your credit card company may also be able to make an emergency advance against your account to one of these money transfer offices.
-Western Union offices are found throughout Ecuador and American Express, on Avenida Amazonas in Quito and 9 de Octubre 1600 in Guayaquil, offers limited transfers and a check-cashing service to cardholders (up to USD 1000 dollars every 21 days).
+Western Union offices are found throughout Ecuador.